felleg/felleg.gitlab.io-backup/content/reads/read-53-the-culture-code.md

    invulnerable.
 7. (p.
 151) Discovery has to do with asking the right question the right way.
 8. (p.
 159) As a leader, ask your people 3 questions:
-    1. What is one thing that I currently do that you'l like me to continue to do?
+    1. What is one thing that I currently do that you'd like me to continue to do?
     2. What is one thing that I don't currently do frequently enough that you think I should do more often?